nicklockwood/FXImageView/README.md

     @property (nonatomic, assign, getter = isAsynchronous) BOOL asynchronous;

 The shadow and reflection effects take time to render.
 In many cases this will be imperceptible, but for high-performance applications such as a scrolling carousel, this rendering delay may cause stuttering in the animation.
 This method toggles whether the shadow and reflection effects are applied immediately on the main thread (asynchronous = NO), or rendered in a background thread (asynchronous = YES).
 By rendering the effects in the background, the performance issues can be avoided.
 Defaults to NO.

+    @property (nonatomic, assign) NSTimeInterval crossfadeDuration;

+This porperty controls the duration of the crossfade animation when the image finishes processing and is displayed, measured in seconds.
+The default duration is 0.25.
+Set the duration to zero to disable the crossfade altogether.

     @property (nonatomic, assign) CGFloat reflectionGap;